2023 Most Popular Allied Health Services Associate Degree Trade Schools in Kentucky

 The average amount in student loans that medical assisting majors at SCC take out while working on their Associate Degree is $20,911.

-Full Allied Health & Medical Assisting Services at Somerset Community College Report
+Read full report on Allied Health & Medical Assisting Services at Somerset Community College

-West Kentucky Community and Technical College ranked #8 on this year’s Most Popular Allied Health Services Associate Degree Trade Schools in Kentucky list.
-West Kentucky Community and Technical College is a medium-sized public school located in the town of Paducah.
+West Kentucky Community and Technical College came in at #8 in this year’s edition of the Most Popular Allied Health Services Associate Degree Trade Schools in Kentucky ranking.
+West Kentucky Community and Technical College is a moderately-sized public school located in the remote town of Paducah.

 Of the 9 students majoring in medical assisting at West Kentucky Community and Technical College, 22% are male and 78% are female.